KazmirFahrier/Face-detection-using-lightweight-model/README.md

 ## How to Run

-1. Train the model on Kaggle or any other environment using the provided dataset.
+1. Train the model on Kaggle or any other environment using any similar structured dataset.
 2. Convert the model to **TensorFlow Lite** for deployment on embedded systems.
 3. Deploy the TensorFlow Lite model on Raspberry Pi or similar devices for real-time face recognition.